Ueno Park: Education

 Taito City Board of Education operates public elementary and junior high schools.

-Uenokoen 1-11-ban are zoned to Shinobugaoka Elementary School (忍岡小学校), while 12-18-ban are zoned to Negishi Elementary School (根岸小学校).
+Ueno Park 1-11-ban are zoned to Shinobugaoka Elementary School (忍岡小学校), while 12-18-ban are zoned to Negishi Elementary School (根岸小学校).

-Part of Uenokoen (1-14 ban and parts of 15-17 ban) is zoned to Ueno Junior High School (上野中学校), while another part (18-ban and the rest of 15-17 ban) is zoned to Shinobugaoka Junior High School (忍岡中学校).
+Part of Ueno Park (1-14 ban and parts of 15-17 ban) is zoned to Ueno Junior High School (上野中学校), while another part (18-ban and the rest of 15-17 ban) is zoned to Shinobugaoka Junior High School (忍岡中学校).

 Squatting

 Many homeless people squat in Ueno Park.
 Found among the park's treelines and wooded areas, homeless camps border on the size of small villages, with an internal structure, culture, and support system.
 The long-term shelters are typically constructed of cardboard covered with blue tarps.
 The police occasionally tear down the camps and drive out or arrest the homeless, who return as soon as they can.
 While squatting is illegal in Japan, homelessness is seen as an endemic problem in Tokyo and other cities, and the presence of squatters is accepted as an inevitability.